etale-cohomology/pm/readme.md

 The protein comprises three domains, an N-terminal macro domain, a central zinc-binding domain and a C-terminal hypervariable domain (HVD).
 In this article, we review old and new literature about the functions of the three domains.
 Much progress in recent years has contributed to a picture of nsP3, particularly through its HVD as a hub for interactions with host cell molecules, with multiple effects on the biology of the host cell at early points in infection.
-These and many future discoveries will provide targets for anti-viral therapies as well as strategies for modification of vectors for vaccine and oncolytic interventions.

 sars-cov-1 fatality: 10.0%
 sars-cov-2 fatality:  0.1%